Mika (singer): 2019–2020: My Name Is Michael Holbrook

-Several singles and accompanying videos were released in the months leading up to the debut of the My Name Is Michael Holbrook album: "Tiny Love", "Dear Jealousy", "Tomorrow", and "Sanremo".
-The album was promoted in September 2019 with the seven-date Tiny Love Tiny Tour at small venues in New York, Montreal, San Francisco, Los Angeles and Mexico City.
-In addition, Mika appeared on the American TV show Late Night with Seth Meyers on 11 September 2019, performing new song "Tiny Love", along with "Big Girl" from his first album.
+On 31 May 2019, Mika released the single "Ice Cream", and announced the title of his fifth studio album, My Name Is Michael Holbrook, and its release date of 4 October 2019.
+The album, described as "intensely personal" by a number of reviewers, contains elements of "disco-tinged exuberance" and "joyous pop" with "anthemic choruses and vocal harmonies".
+Several singles and accompanying videos were released in the months leading up to the debut of the album: "Tiny Love" (released as the second single on 16 August 2019), "Dear Jealousy", "Tomorrow", and "Sanremo" (released as the third single on 6 September 2019).
+My Name Is Michael Holbrook was promoted in September 2019 with the seven-date Tiny Love Tiny Tour at small venues in New York, Montreal, San Francisco, Los Angeles and Mexico City.
+In addition, Mika appeared on the American TV show Late Night with Seth Meyers on 11 September 2019, performing "Tiny Love", along with "Big Girl" from his first album.